xstrof00/arcor2_sar/Calibration/README.md

 # Kinect calibration

 After using the procam-calibration method, you can calibrate the Kinect aswell.
-But first, make sure the Kinect can "see" all of the ArUco markers on the table.
+But first, make sure all of the ArUco markers on the table are visible for the Kinect.
 The calibration accuracy is better with more markers visible.
-If it's not possible, at least the central should be visible.
+If it's not possible, at least the central marker should be visible.

 Then, you can run the following command in the terminal, to get the Kinect position and orientation.